huister/Field-Day-Hands-On-Lab/examplelab7/examplelab7.rst

 In this exercise, you will work towards deploying Nutanix Move VM on a Nutanix AHV cluster.

   ..
 NOTE::
-     Since you are in a shared resource, Move could be already been setup by the time you reached this exercise, if this is so, please reviewed the steps below and proceed to **Configuring a Migration Plan** .
+     Since you are in a shared resource, Move could have been already setup by the time you reached this exercise, if it is, please reviewed the steps below and proceed to **Configuring a Migration Plan** .

 1. In your Prism Element UI, identify the IP address of the Move VM.
 2. Open a new tab in your browser and enter the IP of your **Move** VM.